-Coffee roasting is a labor of love, but that doesn’t mean you love cleaning.
-Thankfully the Behmor does a good job making cleaning easy.
+Coffee roasting is a labour of love, but that doesn’t mean you love cleaning.
+Thankfully, the Behmor does a good job making cleaning easy.
 The built-in chaff tray fits tightly to the roasting drum and catches most of the chaff.
 Behmor recommends you clean your unit after every 5 uses.
 The cleaning process itself is straightforward and mostly entails a quick spritz with a non-toxic, non-abrasive degreaser like Simple Green.

 The manufacturer recommends a more thorough cleaning every four months that involves removing 11 Philips head screws – not challenging, but the Behmor loses a point because this part of the process is perhaps more difficult than it had to be.

 Sweet Marias does a great breakdown of the Behmor.
 I’d suggest you take the time to watch it before investing: